fsv-dev/ldap-authenticator/README.md

 ------------ | -------------
 skipDatabase | For authorization is required only LDAP.
 Ldap\Authenticator set for all users role guest onlyPrivilegedUsers | Require LDAP authorization and if user also exist in local database, Ldap\Authenticator load user's role.
-For others set role guest
-FALSE (default value) | Require both LDAP and database authorization.
+For others set role guest strict (default value) | Require both LDAP and database authorization.
 Roles load from database

 **createDatabase** - default value is FALSE.
 If is set TRUE, Ldap\DatabaseManager detect if table [users] exists and if not, create it.